ANSANJAY/SemaphoreExplained/10_TypesfSemaphores.md

 # SemaphoreExplained

-# 📝 Interview Revision Notes: Types of Semaphores 🚦
+# 📝 Types of Semaphores 🚦

 ## Introduction 🌐
 Semaphores are crucial for ensuring thread and process synchronization.
 They can be divided into two primary types: unnamed semaphores and named semaphores.